konstanciaa/cozy-home/README.md

 ## Business and Customer Goals

-The business model is B2C (Business to Customer).
+The business model is B2C (Business to Customer) E-Commerce online store.
 Customers can purchase goods online making individual card payments through the Stripe payment system.

 #### Overview
 Cozy Home is a website for an online store.
 The main goal of the website is to allow users to view the products and to buy them online.
 Also the website makes it possible for users to add products to a wishlist, to save delivery information on a personal profile page, to subscribe for a newsletter, and to read and leave reviews.